 (c) General requirements.
-1. A provider shall use information obtained on a departmentprovided form for children under 2 years of age to individualize the program of care for each child.
+1. A provider shall use information obtained on a department-provided form for children under 2 years of age to individualize the program of care for each child.
+The information shall be at the center before the child is left for care on the child's first day of attendance.
 A provider and the child's parents shall periodically discuss the child's development and routines.